DeepuBhasin/Web-Developer-Notes/09 TypeScript/_Documentation_TypeScript.md

 * Create source map files for emitted JavaScript files, this will help to debug our code on the browser
 * This files help use for *Debugging and Development* like for example *just in case we want to see js files in our browser (source tab) in that case we are not able to understand that code because it get minified or compiled version*
+* This will create source map of each ts-files which we are creating in folder, while in webpack it will create source code of only bundled files (weather its a single file or multiple files)

 ```js
 "sourceMap": true